L-B-X/LBXStripper/README.md

 Open the LBX Stripper.Lua script in Reaper

+If you get any errors opening the script - please try copying and pasting the code direct from Github into a new script in Reaper - as my last script (Chaos Engine) had some reports of the downloaded .lua file not working - even though the code was fine.
+This may be a me not knowing how to use github thing (perhaps an encoding problem with the lua file on github).

 Then...

 Suss out how to use it until I have time to create more detailed instructions :)